dstl/Stone-Soup/stonesoup/runmanager/README.md

 ---

+## Averaging metrics

+Once all simulations have ran the runmanager will average all of the monte-carlo run metric files and collate them into a single metrics file per simulation.
+This will allow the user to compare results of different parameter combinations.
+The average is across all runs per simulation on a cell level in order to retain the timestamp.

+The metrics averaging will only work with real ground truth samples or a ground truth simulator where there is a fixed seed as the metrics.csv files need to be of the same length.

+Within each simulation folder a file named `average.csv`  will appear.
+This is the average metric value of all monte-carlo runs for this simulation.

 ## Log file

 The run manager will produce a `simulation.log` file at your root directory.
 This logs any errors which may occur in the runmanager.